CFGer/frontend-curriculum/02_CSS/lesson/README.md

 2. Box-model

 > the cornerstone of CSS - don't need to go into too much detail, just show the diagram that every element is made up of **content**, **padding**, **border** and **margin**
+>
+> explain that here we're targeting the ELEMENTS

 ![Box-model](./resources/ss1.png)